Written by Mahan Mohammadi, Ph.D. Candidate & International Ambassadors

 One positive thing about starting your own business is that you can choose the type of company and a place to start it.
 So, as long as you spend enough time on market analysis and check the market gaps your company can fill, then it is the time to enjoy expanding your ideas through establishing your company.

 3. Playing by your own rules

 Starting your own business means you can define the rules, deadlines, and milestones.
-Definitely, it needs sleepless nights and heavy workload in hours of daylight but having the chance to achieve your goals can be an immense incentive for hard work and moving the company forward.
+Definitely, it needs sleepless nights and heavy workload in the hours of daylight, but having the chance to achieve your goals can be an immense incentive for hard work and moving the company forward.